 Another fantastic place to stay in Lohovo is Natura Art, an eco-village that aims to increase the tourist potential of the Una National Park region.
 Not only does it offer accommodation in a villa with views of the Una River rapids and waterfalls, but Natura Art is an attraction in its own right.

 There is an eco-friendly playground, a mini-zoo, a great restaurant (try the Una trout!), a congress hall, and buildings representing traditional Bosnian village life.

 Čardaklije Farm, Vrtoče

 One of the absolute best Una National Park activities is visiting the ethno-village of Čardaklije.
 Situated in the town of Vrtoče, this historic farmstead offers you a fantastic insight into how farm life used to be in Bosnia and Herzegovina.

-This is a small village, consisting of a bakery and kitchen, a Čardak (a building where milk and meat are prepared in a traditional manner), a children’s corner, a workshop, a “House of Fun” where you can sample locally made schnapps, and a guest house.
+This is a small village consisting of a bakery and kitchen, a Čardak (a building where milk and meat are prepared traditionally), a children’s corner, a workshop, a “House of Fun” where you can sample locally made schnapps, and a guest house.

-This is an amazing place to stay near Una National Park.
-Accommodation is available in two country homes, equipped with 4 to 6 beds.
+This is a fantastic place to stay near Una National Park.
+Accommodation is available in two country homes equipped with 4 to 6 beds.
 Other accommodation options are Apartment Draginja and hostel Čardaklije.
 All accommodation types are very reasonably priced for the wonderful experience that you will undoubtedly get.

 If you do not want to sleep here, please, please go for the food and homemade juices.
 We ate lunch here, and my taste buds are still tingling from the heavenly fried bread they served.
 I’ll cover Čardaklije Farm in detail in my post about Bihać to be sure to do it justice.